-We had a wonderful time at this year’s Feathered Pipe Mindful Unplug — our ninth gathering to move, breathe, make music, and spend time in nature without the constant tug of technology.
-When we began the retreat a decade ago, “digital detox” felt like a fresh, even radical idea.
-Now it’s practically a cliché.
-Most of us know we need a healthier relationship with our devices — the question is whether we actually live that out in our day-to-day lives.
+We had a wonderful time at this year’s Feathered Pipe Mindful Unplug — our ninth gathering of movement, breath, music, and time steeped in nature without the omnipresent tug of technology.
+When we began the retreat a decade ago, the idea of needing a healthier relationship with our devices seemed fresh and even a little radical.
+Now, it’s a no-brainer.
+The question now is whether we actually live that out in our day-to-day lives.

 The problem?
 Most of the time, our online worlds are already curated to reflect what we believe.
 So when we blast our outrage into that space, it doesn’t change anyone’s mind.
 It doesn’t bridge divides.
 It only amplifies emotion — often fear — in people who already agree with us.

 What if, instead, we paused?
-What if we took that moment of strong reaction as an invitation to breathe, feel our feet on the ground, and ask:
+What if we took that moment of strong reaction as an invitation to breathe, feel our feet on the ground, and then detoured the mind to ask:

 Is there a meaningful action I can take here?